Csaba79-coder/sfg-pet-clinic/README.md

 # sfg-pet-clinic

-My ownb Pet Clinic with the video Udemy
+My own Pet Clinic with the video Udemy

 .gitignore is changed to project specific one!